matthewb22/frog/README.md

-## Get started with React Hooks
+## Get started with React - ToDo Application

-This is a demo repository for a React Todo application using only functional components and Hooks to manage state.
-[View tutorial](https://pusher.com/tutorials/todo-app-react-hooks).
+This application manages Tasks you have to do using 3 React Components

+1. App - main Application Component
+2. Task - List where Tasks are displayed
+3. CreateTask - an Input Component that ceates a new Task for the list

+Your challenge is to add some extra display logic and capture extra data about the Tasks

 ## Getting Started
 1. Clone or download the project.